r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 * Power Drift (1990) by SEGA
 * Prince of Persia (1990) by Brøderbund Software
     * Version 1.0
+    * ´´´PRINCE.EXE Gblast´´´
-    * Use POPKB.COM for sound correction on faster computers
+    * Use ´´´POPKB.COM Gblast´´´ for sound correction on faster computers

 * Puzznic (1990) by Taito
+    * Delete ´´´CONFIG.DAT´´´ and run ´´´PUZZNIC.EXE R´´´

 Q
 * QIX (1989) by Taito
+    * Delete ´´´CONFIG.DAT´´´ and run ´´´QIX.COM R´´´

 * Quest for Glory I - So You Want To Be A Hero (1992) by Sierra On-Line
 * Quest for Glory II - Trial by Fire (1990) by Sierra On-Line